The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 - Which employees can be claimed for under the Coronavirus Job Retention Scheme?

 - Are individuals who are not employees eligible for the Coronavirus Job Retention Scheme?

 A furloughed employee is someone who has been placed on leave from work without pay.
 The employer ordinarily determines the length of the suspension.

 Unwilling to terminate employee contracts, an employer will typically furlough employees when they lack the resources to continue paying them.

 What is the Coronavirus Job Retention Scheme?

-The Coronavirus Job Retention Scheme has been designed to support employers whose operations have been severely affected by the coronavirus crisis.
-The Scheme will allow employers to keep employees on the payroll and keep their contract of employment in place.
+The CJRS has been designed to support employers whose operations have been severely affected by the coronavirus crisis.
+It will allow employers to keep employees on the payroll and keep their contract of employment in place.

-The Scheme, while temporary, is open to all UK employers for a period of at least eight months backdated to March 1st, 2020.
+While temporary, the CJRS is open to all UK employers for a period of at least eight months backdated to 1 March 2020.

-Up until the end of July, employers will be able to claim up to 80% of furloughed employees’ usual monthly wage costs, up to the value of £2,500 per month, as well as employer National Insurance contributions (NICs) and minimum automatic enrolment employer pension contributions on the wage.
+Up until the end of July, employers will be able to claim up to 80% of furloughed employees’ usual monthly wage costs (up to the value of £2,500 per month) as well as employer National Insurance contributions (NICs) and minimum automatic enrolment employer pension contributions on wages.

-From August, the Scheme will change and employers will have to begin contributing the employer NICs and pension contributions.
+From August, the scheme will change and employers will have to begin contributing employer NICs and pension contributions.